 The mountain village of Zermatt is one of the great ski and climbing centres of the world.
-Nestled in a deep valley enclosed between steeply scarped mountains, it is dominated by the huge and gracefully curved pyramid of the Matterhorn.
+Nestled in a deep valley enclosed between steeply scarped mountains, it is dominated by the huge and graceful pyramid of the Matterhorn.

 First Ascent of the Matterhorn